 Our specific areas of expertise include:

 Application of advanced molecular simulation techniques to probe the structure, dynamics and interactions of biomolecules.

 Development and application of bioinformatics methods for the analysis of protein sequence-structure-function relationships.

 Virtual screening, structure-based drug design, cheminformatics and molecular modeling supporting drug discovery and design.

 There are lots of opportunities to get involved in our work!
-In addition to current openings, we are interested in hearing from energetic University of Michigan graduate and undergraduate students who would like to learn more about our research.
+In addition to current openings, we are interested in hearing from energetic UC San Diego undergraduate students who would like to learn more about our research.
 Prospective postdocs and students should contact Professor Grant directly.Current Openings →